ppy/osu-wiki/news/2019-11-28-featured-artist-beatmap-updates-from-the-mappers-guild.md

 **New featured artist packs** this month:

-- [\*namirin Pack](https://osu.ppy.sh/beatmaps/packs/1704) - Compiling various \*namirin maps ranked by the community.
+- [\*namirin Pack](https://osu.ppy.sh/beatmaps/packs/1704): Compiling various \*namirin maps ranked by the community.
-- [LukHash Pack (osu!catch)](https://osu.ppy.sh/beatmaps/packs/1758) - Maps from the *LukHash mini-pack* quest where the party went above and beyond the quest's 4 map requirement.
+- [LukHash Pack (osu!catch)](https://osu.ppy.sh/beatmaps/packs/1758): Maps from the *LukHash mini-pack* quest where the party went above and beyond the quest's 4 map requirement.
-- [Rin Pack](https://osu.ppy.sh/beatmaps/packs/1759) - Includes maps of Rin songs from the *From the Vault* and *Rin pack* quests.
+- [Rin Pack](https://osu.ppy.sh/beatmaps/packs/1759): Includes maps of Rin songs from the *From the Vault* and *Rin pack* quests.
-- [Mappers' Guild Pack IV](https://osu.ppy.sh/beatmaps/packs/1757) - Maps from the *High Tempo pack* quest - every mapset here is of a song over 200BPM.
+- [Mappers' Guild Pack IV](https://osu.ppy.sh/beatmaps/packs/1757): Maps from the *High Tempo pack* quest.
+Every mapset here is of a song over 200BPM.
-- [The Flashbulb Pack (osu!, osu!taiko, osu!catch)](https://osu.ppy.sh/beatmaps/packs/1762) - Compiled from two quests focused on The Flashbulb's featured artist tracks, this pack features maps of The Flashbulb's music across osu!, osu!taiko, and osu!catch.
+- [The Flashbulb Pack (osu!, osu!taiko, osu!catch)](https://osu.ppy.sh/beatmaps/packs/1762): Compiled from two quests focused on The Flashbulb's featured artist tracks, this pack features maps of The Flashbulb's music across osu!, osu!taiko, and osu!catch.

 We will be working on adding more beatmap packs and new medals regularly, so be sure to keep an eye out for that!

-## <a id="ranked"></a>Ranked map updates
+## <a id="ranked-map-updates"></a>Ranked map updates

 This list includes all maps of featured artist tracks ranked since the previous newspost, even those mentioned previously in the quests section above.
 New to this round-up, we are including maps from outside the guild as well so that readers can keep up to date with all maps of songs by our featured artists!